-When calling 911 or Campus Safety in an emergency, be prepared to give the following information:

-Your name, location, and phone # you're calling from □What did the suspect(s) look like (gender, race, age, height, weight, hair color/length, clothing, facial □ A brief description of what occurred hair, tattoos/scars) \Box Where and when did the incident occur?
-Where the police should go to meet you or respond to the incident? \Box How many suspects were there?
-Speech Issues (accent/dialect) \Box Did the suspect(s) have a weapon?
-What type? □ Background noises \Box Where and when was the suspect(s) last seen?
+when calling 911 or Campus Safety in an emergency, be prepared to give the following information: ☐ Your name, location, and phone # you're calling from ☐ What did the suspect(s) look like (gender, race, age, height, weight, hair color/length, clothing, facial \square A brief description of what occurred hair, tattoos/scars) \square Where and when did the incident occur? ☐ Where the police should go to meet you or respond to the incident? \square How many suspects were there? ☐ Speech Issues (accent/dialect) \square Did the suspect(s) have a weapon?
+What type? ☐ Background noises \square Where and when was the suspect(s) last seen?